Joint wear and tear : symptoms and treatments

 Rheumatoid arthritis signs and symptoms

-• Rheumatoid nodules under the skin near the Achilles tendon and on the elbows and hands
+• Rheumatoid nodules near the Achilles tendon, elbows, and hands

 • Disabling fatigue